Country Report for Canada

 Section 43 of the Criminal Code allows for the use of force “by way of correction”.
 This provision should be repealed and prohibition enacted of all corporal punishment and other cruel or degrading forms of punishment in childrearing and education.
-A Bill to repeal section 43 of the Criminal Code is currently under discussion in the Senate.

 Alternative care settings – Prohibition of corporal punishment should be enacted in relation to foster care in New Brunswick, Newfoundland, Northwest Territories, Nova Scotia, Nunavut, Prince Edward Island, Saskatchewan and Yukon; in state provided care in Ontario, Quebec, New Brunswick, Newfoundland, Northwest Territories, Nova Scotia, Nunavut, Prince Edward Island, Saskatchewan and Yukon.

 Day care – Corporal punishment should be prohibited in all early childhood care (nurseries, crèches, kindergartens, preschools, family centres, etc) and all day care for older children (day centres, after-school childcare, childminding, etc) in Quebec.

 Schools – Prohibition of corporal punishment should be enacted in legislation applicable to all schools, public and private, in all provinces and territories.
 This is still to be achieved in private schools in British Columbia, New Brunswick, Newfoundland, Northwest Territories, Nova Scotia, Nunavut, Prince Edward Island, Quebec, Saskatchewan, Yukon and Ontario, and in relation to all schools in Alberta and Manitoba.